mantidproject/documents/Design/CrashReporting/DesignDocument.md

 | R.3.1  | Must comply with mantids stated privacy policy | M |
 | R.3.2  | Must be forward compatible with the mantid workbench | M |

-## Design
+## Backend Design

 ### Overview

-The three major segments that need to be implemented in order to report crashes are a method to detect when Mantid has crashed, an interface to ask the user for additional information on these crashes and an implementation to then report these crashes.
+The three major segments that need to be implemented in order to report crashes are:
+* A method to detect when Mantid has crashed
+* An interface to ask the user for additional information on these crashes
+* An implementation to then report these crashes.

 ![alt text](crashdesign.png "Simple design layout")
 ### Crash detection